AntiCope/anticope.ml/pages/MeteorAdditionals.md

 # Meteor Additionals

-A list of recommended mods to be used alongside meteor.
+A list of Fabric mods recommended to be used alongside Meteor Client.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->